-All TVTSA School Direct places lead to qualified teacher status (QTS).
+All of our School Direct places lead to qualified teacher status (QTS).

-You’ll gain a postgraduate certificate in education (PGCE) validated by Nottingham Trent University, University of Derby or Loughborough University, and credits towards a masters qualification.
+You’ll gain a postgraduate certificate in education (PGCE) validated by Nottingham Trent University, University of Derby, Bishop Grosseteste University or Loughborough University, and credits towards a masters qualification.

-You’ll spend the majority of your time training in the classroom, alongside outstanding teachers and supported by specialist mentors, helping you to build your confidence in a school environment.
+You’ll spend the majority of your time training in the classroom, alongside outstanding teachers and supported by specialist mentors, building your confidence in a school environment.

 Courses are either full time (one year) or part time (up to 2 years) and available across secondary and primary phases.

-Places are offered on a non-salaried basis.
-Non-salaried UK or EU trainees are eligible to apply for a loan to cover the cost of tuition fees.
+Places are offered on a non-salaried basis and are eligible for a student loan to cover the cost of tuition fees.

 Substantial tax-free bursaries are also available to trainees in certain subject areas.